Marsha Sturdevant, Chair

 Vice-Chair of the Shelby County Democratic Executive Committee – Attorney Jack Jacobs – also serves on the State Democratic Executive Committee, as well as the Executive Board of the Alabama Democratic Party.
 Jack is no stranger to Shelby County, after having launched a campaign in 2018 for House District 73.
 He has been a faithful member of the Shelby County Democratic Party.

-Sheila Roche, Assistant Secretary
+Sheila Roche, Secretary

 Sheila Roche was born in Birmingham, Alabama.
 Sheila attended school in Jefferson County and graduated from Auburn University.
 She married in 1969 and moved to the Washington DC area where she raised her family and worked as a teacher in Virginia and Maryland public schools for almost 40 years.
 Upon retirement, she moved back to Alabama and now lives in Shelby County.
 After the Presidential elections of 2016, Sheila joined Shelby County Democrats where she has actively worked and advocated for the Democratic Party candidates in our state and federal elections.